Toggle Contrast

 ‘It’s Not Okay’ teaching resource about positive relationships for ages 11+

-There is also an operational Prevent and Disrupt Group which reports to the Child Exploitation and Missing sub group.
+There is also an operational Prevent and Disrupt Group.
 This is a multi-agency group that works together to share information, including about hot spots/places and themes around exploitation